 Snowplow is designed to make it easy for you to change your tracking design in a safe and backwards-compatible way as your organisational data needs evolve.

-JSON schemas are used to describe the structure of your data.
+Data structures are used to describe the structure your data should be delivered in.
+The structure itself is described by a JSON schemas.
 Each schema carries a version number expressed as three numeric digits.
-As your schema evolves, all previous versions of that schema remain on your registry to ensure backwards-compatibility.
+As your schema evolves, all previous versions of that schema remain available to ensure backwards-compatibility.

 Why is versioning important?

 As well as good practice, versioning has an important role in telling Snowplow Loaders how to handle the changes when loading into your data warehouse(s).

 For example, for certain changes there will be a need to create new columns, update columns or even create whole new tables.
 For this reason, it’s important you understand when your change is breaking and version correctly.

 In Data Structures UI at the point of publishing a schema you’ll be asked to select which version you’d like to create.
 There are two options:

 - Non-breaking – a non-breaking change is backward compatible with historical data and increments the